gummyworm/monster/docs/editor.md

 The editor is a _modal_ editor, that is, it behaves differently depending on which _mode_ it is in.
 The modes are all accessed from the default mode (called _COMMAND_ mode) and each mode returns to _COMMAND_ mode when the `<-` key is pressed.
-Below is a list of the modes along with the key that enters that mode, and the editor behavior while in that mode.
+Below is a list of the modes along with details on how to enter them and how the editor behaves while in that mode.

 ### COMMAND MODE (<-)